The balmy weather in the Mediterranean is the perfect environment to produce nutritious, delicious Greek herbs.

 The useful and nutritious plant is found all throughout Greek cuisine.
 In dishes, it pairs well with meat, salads, cheese, and bread.

-Traditionally it is used to aid digestion, to stimulate the circulatory system, and to help the body deal with colds and coughs.
+Traditionally, it is used to aid digestion, stimulate the circulatory system, and help the body deal with colds and coughs.

 Modern science actually backs up the theory that the tea helps in the prevention of osteoporosis.

 Mountain tea contains considerable amounts of flavonoids, antioxidants, tannins, iron, cobalt, zinc, potassium, magnesium, sodium, and volatile oils.

 Dittany from the island of Crete, or Hop Marjoram (Dictamnus Origanum), is a tender perennial plant known for its healing, therapeutic, and aromatic characteristics.

 It only grows wild on the mountainsides and gorges of Crete, and it is widely used for flavoring food, as well as medicinal purpose.

 Dittany of Crete has always been highly prized.
 Hippocrates considered dittany useful for stomachaches and the digestive system.

 Fliskouni, also known as mountain mint or pennyroyal, has been used in teas for centuries, as it is considered a natural aphrodisiac.